 \section{Understanding Macroeconomics using Microeconomic Decisions}

 In macroeconomics, the rule-versus-discretion tradeoff has long been debated~\cite{kydland_1977_rules}.
-Rules constrain policymakers to pursue the same course of action in all circumstances, abiding by time consistency and generating long-term benefits.
-On the contrary, policymakers have wide latitude in designing the best policy responding to events in a discretionary framework.
+Rules constrain policy-makers to pursue the same course of action in all circumstances, abiding by time consistency and generating long-term benefits.
+In contrast, policy-makers have wide latitude in designing the best policy to respond to events in a discretionary framework.
 Although the discretionary policy is more flexible, it sacrifices time consistency and might fail to realize the original policy goal.
-Scholars and policymakers generally have different opinions regarding whether rules or discretion are a better policy choice~\cite{barro_1983_rules,crockett_1994_rules,fischer_1990_chapter,sayer_1981_macroeconomic}.
+Scholars and policy-makers generally have different opinions regarding whether rules or discretion are a better policy choice~\cite{barro_1983_rules,crockett_1994_rules,fischer_1990_chapter,sayer_1981_macroeconomic}.